Now offering in-house sewer scope inspections.

 Roots: Tree roots are the biggest offender in blocking sewer lines.
 That's because sewer lines are the perfect environment for tree roots, which love the constant source of water in pipes and the nutrients sewage provides.
 Tree roots have immense invasive power and will find the smallest crack in a line to force their way through.
 Tree roots grow quickly and can soon block a line.
 Plumbers can normally auger tree roots out of pipes at a minimal cost.
 Root problems are easy to spot during video inspections.

 Settling: Sewer lines placed in improperly compacted or supported trenches sink and create low spots.
 In plumbing language, these are called bellies.
 This creates a stagnant settling point and causes slow sludge buildup until blocks happen.
 Unfortunately, bellies often occur, and the only fix is expensive.
 Bellied sewer lines must be excavated and repositioned.
-Thankfully, bellies are simple to identify through inspection.
+Thankfully, bellies are simple to identify through sewer scope inspection.

 Ground Shifting: Even the best-laid sewer lines can go out of slope or detach over time.
 Ground settling happens for many reasons: groundwater table changes, nearby excavations i.e. landscaping, or even seismic events.
 Pipes blocked by ground shifting usually require expensive digs and repairs.
-A sewer line inspection will reveal shifting ground conditions.
+A sewer scope inspection will reveal shifting ground conditions.

 Inferior Pipe Materials: Many older homes were connected to the sewer by clay or concrete tiles.
 These are segmented lengths of brittle pipe material that crack over time from root invasion or changing ground conditions.
 Newer homes now use durable, plastic sewer pipes.
 A video inspection will quickly identify inferior pipe materials and raise a red flag for future problems.